 Historic and Contemporary Mexican Ceramics: These are examples from Baja California, Sonora, Chihuahua (Tarahumara and Warahio), Sinaloa, and Nayarit.

-The Mata Ortiz Collection: This important group consists of 340 pieces from the Spencer MacCullum purchase, with an additional 45 pieces donated by the Collectors Club, the Huttas Gift, and others.
-The MacCullum collection documents the beginning stages, the development, and the progression of the art form by its protagonist, Juan Quezada.
+The Mata Ortiz Collection: This important group consists of 340 pieces from the Spencer MacCallum purchase, with an additional 45 pieces donated by the Collectors Club, the Huttas Gift, and others.
+The MacCallum collection documents the beginning stages, the development, and the progression of the art form by its protagonist, Juan Quezada.
 It is a collection that will continue to grow as innovative and creative examples are available, not only by Juan Quezada, but by members of his family and people of the village of Mata Ortiz.
 The collection was showcased in the Main Gallery exhibition The Magic of Mata Ortiz (2000-2001).

 As a young boy growing up in northwest Chihuahua, Juan Quezada loved to draw.
 He covered the walls of his family’s house with drawings, cleaned them off, and then drew again.
 As he grew older, he explored the areas around his village and found ruins and potsherds of the ancient Casas Grandes people.
-He carefully and critically studied the potsherds, and through much experimentation he learned the techniques of the clay selection, coiling, painting, and firing of the ancient ceramics.
-His first three pieces found their way to Bob’s Swap Shop, an “antique” store in Deming, New Mexico.
+He carefully and critically studied the potsherds, and through much experimentation he learned the techniques of the clay selection, forming, painting, and firing of the ancient ceramics.
+Three of his early pieces found their way to Bob’s Swap Shop, an “antique” store in Deming, New Mexico.
 The owner of the store offered them for sale as “ancient” Casas Grandes pots after having scratched out Juan Quezada’s name from the bottom.
 Enter Spencer MacCallum.
 He recognized the special creativity of the pieces and was able to trace their maker to the village of Mata Ortiz.
 There, MacCallum made an arrangement with the artist to sell him all of his pieces for a certain number of years.
 He assembled a large collection, not only purchasing Juan Quezada’s ceramics, but those of his family and some of the villagers as they learned the techniques.
 In the 1990s, Dr. Richard O’Connor learned of the collection and that it was available for purchase for $50,000.
 He was instrumental in raising this amount and brought the collection and its archival materials to the Museum.
 Our holdings include the “first three pots”!

 Mexican Folk Art: There are approximately five thousand pieces in this collection.
 Over five hundred of the pieces were donated by the Mexican government in 1952.
 Recently, William Robinson donated nearly 500 pieces and Ron Slaughter over 200.
 The collection includes the unique alebrijes created by Pedro Linares and his family, ornate trees of life, ceramics, masks, carvings, and beaded work.
 It has been featured in the Main Gallery in Hecho en Mexico (2002-2003) and has traveled to the Phoebe Hearst Museum of Anthropology at UC Berkeley.